 In fact, early Christians seemed to have expected him to discuss Christianity - they FORGED letters between him and Paul.
 How else to explain these forgeries, except as Christian responses to a surprising VOID in Seneca's writings?

-If indeed there was a "void" problem, it seems odd that in these materials (see here), Seneca and Paul nowhere mention Jesus or Christ as a person.
+If indeed there was a "void" problem, it seems odd that in these materials, Seneca and Paul nowhere mention Jesus or Christ as a person.
 Whatever the motive of these works, it was certainly not to fill a "void" with respect to a historical Jesus.
-(In all likelihood, it was intended as a fictitious "what if" dialogue comparing Stoic and Christian thought; see on this the May/June 2009 issue of the Tekton E-Block.)
+(In all likelihood, it was intended as a fictitious "what if" dialogue comparing Stoic and Christian thought.)
 Thus:

 Rating: PROBABLY SHOULD NOT have mentioned Jesus or his teachings, and did not.